arathee2/personal-website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a graduate student pursuing a Master in Interdisciplinary Data Science (MIDS) at Duke University with a bachelor's in computer science.
-My prior work experience includes:
+Accomplished data scientist with expertise in machine learning and AI.
+My work experience includes:
-- Freelance data science consultation for clients in finance and IT.
+- Developed and optimized deep learning models for computer vision applications.
-- Creating machine learning and AI courses for India's top-most online education startup.
+- Created machine learning and AI courses for one of the best online education startups in India.
-- Developing and optimizing deep learning models for computer vision and natural language processing applications.
+- Worked as a freelance data science consultation for clients in finance and IT.